 The Company's operating segments are identified in the same manner as they are reported internally and used by the Company's chief operating decision maker for the purpose of evaluating performance and allocating resources.
 The Company has three reportable segments: (1) nurse and allied solutions, (2) physician and leadership solutions, and (3) technology and workforce solutions.
-The nurse and allied solutions segment includes the Company's travel nurse staffing (including international nurse staffing and rapid response nurse staffing), labor disruption staffing, local staffing, international nurse and allied permanent placement, allied staffing and revenue cycle solutions businesses.
+The nurse and allied solutions segment includes the Company's travel nurse staffing (including international nurse staffing and rapid response nurse staffing), labor disruption staffing, local staffing, international nurse and allied permanent placement, and allied staffing (including revenue cycle solutions) businesses.
 The physician and leadership solutions segment includes the Company's locum tenens staffing, healthcare interim leadership staffing, executive search, and physician permanent placement businesses.
-The technology and workforce solutions segment includes the Company's language services, vendor management systems ("VMS"), workforce optimization, virtual care, credentialing solutions, and outsourced solutions businesses.
+The technology and workforce solutions segment includes the Company's locum tenens staffing, workforce optimization, and outsourced solutions businesses.